 With the help of the right eDiscovery tool, organizations bracing for high volumes of DSAR requests can get ahead of the game.
 They can start now by reviewing, updating, and creating an inventory of personal data processing activities, identifying assets, and developing and implementing robust processes for the protection of sensitive personal data.

-Stay tuned for Part II where I provide ways your organization can overcome challenges and manage DSARs with legal technology.
+Check out Part II where we provide ways your organization can overcome challenges and manage DSARs with legal technology.